TheImagingSource/tiscamera/doc/pages/udev-rules.md

 - DFK AFU420
 - All USB-2.0 with a 21, 31 or 41 in the name

+The default installation path is: _/etc/udev/rules.d_

 ## UVC Extension Units

-uvc extension units are also applied through udev rules.
+UVC extension units are also applied through udev rules.
 These rules are provided by uvcdynctrl and not by tiscamera.

+The extension units are xml files that describe how certain device interactions should be mapped to UVC and v4l2 properties.
+Most USB cameras require these units for full functionality.

+The default installation path is: _/usr/share/uvcdynctrl/data/199e_